US judge temporarily blocks Trump’s travel ban nationwide

-SEATTLE (AP) — A U.S. judge on Friday temporarily blocked President Donald Trump’s ban on travelers and immigrants from seven predominantly Muslim countries, siding with two states that urged a nationwide hold on the executive order that has launched legal battles across the country.
+An internal email circulated among Homeland Security officials Friday night told employees to immediately comply with the judge’s ruling.
+However, the U.S. embassy in Baghdad said Saturday that they’re still awaiting guidance on what to tell Iraqis eager to see if their visa restrictions had changed.

+“We don’t know what the effect will be, but we’re working to get more information,” the embassy told The Associated Press in a statement.

-U.S. District Judge James Robart in Seattle ruled that Washington state and Minnesota had standing to challenge Trump’s order, which government lawyers disputed, and said they showed their case was likely to succeed.
+The judge’s order was a victory for Washington and Minnesota, which had challenged Trump’s directive.
+U.S. District Judge James Robart in Seattle issued a temporary restraining order, ruling the states had standing.
+He said they showed their case was likely to succeed.

 “The state has met its burden in demonstrating immediate and irreparable injury,” Robart said.